cxxxr/cl-lsp/vscode/README.md

 Or you can install from within the application using the `Extensions > Install from VSIX...` command from the command palette.

-**Finally**, set restart VSCode.
-Don't forget to set the `Server Path`.
+**Finally**, restart Visual Studio Code and don't forget to set the `Server Path`.
 Please see Configuration below

 ### Developing the Extension in Visual Studio Code